Chapter 12: Travels and Trials

 “Perhaps we could join you if you are going the same way.”
 The first man said.

-“Let’s get a look at them before we decide,” Pierre said, his voice tight.
+“Let’s get a look at them before we decide,” Masked Bandit said, his voice tight.

 Mylo glanced between them.
 “I agree.
 Ask them to come out.”